-Pause and think before you act.
 The person bullying you wants you to angry.
 Try your best to stay calm and respond firmly with 'STOP' or say 'WHATEVER' either in a serious or humorous manner, and walk away.
 Resist the urge to show your feelings or fight back.
 It takes a lot of courage and confidence to stand up to the person bullying you, yet it can be very effective if it feels safe to do.
-As you walk away, keep your mind occupied (try counting backwards from 100 or take deep breaths to help calm you) until you are out of the situation and somewhere safe.
+As you walk away, keep your mind occupied (try counting backwards from 100) until you are out of the situation and somewhere safe.

 Don't keep bullying a secret and don't lose hope.
-It's ok to ask for help and report it.
-It's not snitching - it's self-protection.
+Ask for help and report it.
 Tell your teacher, counselor, principal, coach, a member of your family, or any adult you trust.
 Ask them to listen and tell them it’s important.
 Be specific about the bullying behavior, where you are when it occurs, and what you need to feel safe.
 There is always help for those who ask.
 When friends and family know about the bullying, they are in a position to support you, keep you safe, and hold those who are bullying accountable.
 Report each and every incident until it stops.
 There is no reason for you to ever put up with bullying.

 Protect your privacy.
 Don't give people you don't know your phone number, IM name, email or pictures of yourself.
 Don't respond to someone bullying online.
 Print or take a screenshot of messages, emails, comments or images that have been posted online to share with a trusted adult as evidence.
 Delete your account or block the person from contacting you.